-Few people in Shakespeare’s audiences would ever have met a practicing Jew.
-England’s Jewish population had been expelled in 1290, more than two hundred years before Shakespeare’s birth, and practicing Jews would not be permitted to enter the country until after Shakespeare’s death, in 1660.
+Few people in Shakespeare’s England would ever have met a practicing Jew.
+The kingdom’s Jewish population had been expelled in 1290, more than two hundred years before Shakespeare’s birth, and practicing Jews would not be permitted to enter the country until after Shakespeare’s death, in 1660.
 Despite the expulsion of the Jews in the Middle Ages, a small group of Portuguese Jews, comprised of just under one hundred people, survived in London by living quiet lives, and mostly avoided trouble with authorities.
-Elizabethan London was home to a small number of Jewish converts to Christianity, and despite their conversion, these Jewish people remained subject to anti-Semitic prejudice.
-In 1594 the royal physician, Roderigo Lopez, a Spanish Christian of Jewish ancestry, was found guilty of plotting to poison Queen Elizabeth.
+Elizabethan London was also home to a small number of Jewish converts to Christianity.
+In spite of their conversion, however, these Jewish people remained subject to anti-Semitic prejudice.
+In 1594 the royal physician Roderigo Lopez, a Spanish Christian of Jewish ancestry, was found guilty of plotting to poison Queen Elizabeth.
 When he spoke to the crowd who had gathered to watch his execution, Lopez insisted that he “loved the Queen as well as he loved Jesus Christ.”
 The crowd laughed at him.
-In their minds, Lopez’s choice of words only proved that he didn’t love Jesus Christ—in other words that he continued to secretly practice Judaism.
+They believed that he hated the queen, so his choice of words only confirmed that he hated Jesus Christ as well and hence secretly remained a practicing Jew.

-Anti-Semitic prejudice ran very deep in Elizabethan England.
+Anti-Semitic prejudice ran deep in England.
 Conventional wisdom held that Jews who refused to convert to Christianity were delaying the salvation of mankind.
-In the medieval period many Christians believed that Jews killed Christian children as part of their religious practice, and this rumor persisted during Shakespeare’s lifetime.
-Perhaps the most widespread stereotype of Jews that survived in Shakespeare’s time related to usury, the practice of lending money at interest, largely because in many parts of Europe, Christians were legally forbidden from collecting interest.
-Nevertheless, in Shakespeare’s lifetime, England’s long-held anti-Semitic prejudices began to soften.
-Because Jews were barred from England, most moneylenders in Shakespeare’s London were Christian foreigners, particularly Italians.
-A play called The Three Ladies of London, which was very popular in the 1580s and 90s, pitted a moral and sympathetic Jewish merchant against a wicked and scheming Italian merchant.
-Shakespeare’s The Merchant of Venice is notorious for its anti-Semitic portrayal of the Jewish moneylender Shylock has struck many as anti-Semitic.
+In the medieval period many Christians also believed that Jews killed Christian children as part of their religious practice, and this rumor persisted during Shakespeare’s lifetime.
+Perhaps the most widespread stereotype of Jews that survived in Shakespeare’s time related to usury, the practice of lending money at interest.
+In many parts of Europe, Christians were legally forbidden from collecting interest.
+Though not legally barred from the practice, Jews who did charge interest on loans came to be seen as greedy and devious.
+Shakespeare addressed this stereotype in The Merchant of Venice, a play that has proven ambivalent for many audiences through the centuries.
+Shakespeare’s depiction of the Jewish moneylender Shylock has struck many as anti-Semitic.
 Yet the play is also at pains to show that cruelty and greed, as well as pain and suffering, are traits that can be found in Jews and Christians alike.
-Shylock’s cruelty is also shown to be at least in part a response to his experience of anti-Semitic discrimination and abuse, yet within the play itself there is no empathy for the vilified man, who disappears in disgrace at the end of the fourth act.
+Shakespeare clearly indicates that Shylock’s cruelty partly arises in response to his experience of discrimination and abuse, yet within the play itself there is no empathy for the vilified man, who disappears in disgrace at the end of the fourth act.